 A feature documentary following a group of women activists striving to affirm life in the face of an American crisis.

-In partnership with Mississippi's Film Commissioner the Return to Sugar Ditch team will specifically be engaging with the program's New Visions track, which focuses on filmmaking and new media (including writing, sound, art, technology and social media).
+In partnership with Mississippi's Film Commissioner the We Stand Up team will specifically be engaging with the program's New Visions track, which focuses on filmmaking and new media (including writing, sound, art, technology and social media).
 Their efforts will align with the programs goals to expand the programs resources and help provide the students with the skills they will need for job placement in their desired field.

 UNDER HER SKIN

 Please view the trailer for Under Her Skin, the short film directed by the Bennett sisters which is a character portrait of photographer and Mississippi native Jane Rule Burdine.
-The piece recently premiered at the Tribeca Film Festival and was the inspiration for Return to Sugar Ditch.
+The piece recently premiered at the Tribeca Film Festival and was the inspiration for We Stand Up

 Click to view full screener of UNDER HER SKIN and please enter password: sugarditch.